EOSIO/eosio-project-boilerplate-simple/README.md

 **stopping the backend**

-In the thrid (backend) terminal window, press `ctrl+c` on your keyboard.
+In the third (backend) terminal window, press `ctrl+c` on your keyboard.
 The backend demux and express process will be stopped.

 ## Restarting blockchain or DApp